Framing An Existing Mirror

 After the stain and sealant dried overnight, it was time to put them up!

 Step 3: Glue the boards to the wall

-The goal for this DIY was to keep the project simple and easy, so we decided to use construction adhesive to mount the boards to the wall.
+The goal for this bathroom mirror frame project was to keep everything simple and easy.
+We decided to use construction adhesive to mount the boards to the wall.
 The more traditional method would be to use trim nails.
 But gluing the boards right to the wall eliminated the need to find studs, and saved us from filling nail holes!
 Plus, the existing mirror was also glued directly to the wall so this option made the most sense.